 3. Regular communication and monitoring

-It is important to set up good ways to communicate with your outsourcing partner and keep an eye on the project’s progress so that you can spot any problems before they happen.
+It is essential to establish good communication channels with your outsourcing partner and monitor the project’s progress so that you can identify any issues before they arise.

 4. Diversify outsourcing partners